CosmeValera/ReactProjects/containers/kubernetes/6-volumes-nana/README-6.md

       storage: 10Gi
 ```

-How this works, is that the PVC claims volumes with a specific type like the storage, and accessModes.
+The way that this works, is that the PVC claims volumes with a specific type like the storage, and accessModes.
 And whatever PersistentVolume that matches this criteria will be used (they need to be created beforehand).

 Not only you need to create the PersistentVolumeClaim file, but you also need to use that PVC in the Pods configuration, like this: